DarwinJS/gitlab-for-eks/content/010_introduction/workshops_syllabus.md

 ---
-title: "In-Person AWS Workshops Syllabus and Audience"
+title: "AWS Workshops Syllabus and Audience"
 weight: 01
 chapter: true
 draft: false
-description: "What sections are performed during In-Person workshops hosted at AWS locations."
+description: "What sections are performed during workshops hosted at AWS locations."
 ---

-# In-Person AWS Workshops Syllabus and Audience
+# AWS Workshops Syllabus and Audience

-GitLab and AWS will be hosting this workshop live at some AWS locations.
-This information pertains to those specific deliveries.
+This information pertains to AWS Workshop specific deliveries.
 If you are an instructor for one of these deliveries, be sure to read [Instructor-Led Notes]({{< relref "../090_appendices/instructor_led_notes.md" >}}).

 ### Audience